 8. Zotac Gaming RTX 2070 Super Mini: Best RTX 2070 for SFF builds

-Finally, we have the RTX 2070 Super card that’s best for those who want to build a PC around a Mini-ITX case.
+Finally, we have the best RTX 2070 Super card for SFF builds.
 The Zotac Gaming RTX 2070 Super Mini is a perfect card for compact gaming PCs.
 This card’s PCB measures only 209.6mm, which should allow the card to be installed in, like, 98 percent of Mini-ITX cases.

-Not only that this card is so short and compact, but it’s also one of the most affordable RTX 2070 Super cards on the market.
+The good news is that not only this card is short and compact, it’s also one of the most affordable RTX 2070 Super cards on the market.
 It’s only a couple of bucks more expensive than the budget champion, the EVGA RTX 2070 Super KO Gaming.

 What about for work-related purposes?

 It depends on which programs you’re using and for what you need the card for.
 If you need it for CUDA-accelerated 3D rendering, the RTX 2070 Super can be a pretty good choice for the money.

 But here, unless you’re using it for unrealistically overproduced videos with a ton of GPU-accelerated effects, an RTX 2060 would be a better choice regarding price to performance ratio.
 Something more powerful (like an RTX 2080 Ti) is required only for 6K or 8K resolutions.

 Finally, if you want to get a card for AI research or machine learning, or for stuff such as neural networks, get an RTX Quadro card.
 These are pro cards specialized for AI and deep learning performance.
 RTX Quadro GPUs are also better for some AutoCAD apps that utilize features exclusive to RTX Quadro lineup.